darikoneil/conditional_dispatch/README.md

     This class requests the injection of the specified callback into the requesting instance.

     :param requesting_instance: The instance requesting the callback injection

     :param callback_key: The key of the callback to inject

     :raises CallbackError: Raised when the callback is called but was not injected

     :raises CallbackKeyWarning: Raised when the callback key is not present in the requesting instance, which could result in the requesting instance being unable to call the callback

-    :raises DispatchError: Raised when the callback argument is neither a callback function, not present in the :class:`CallbackRegistry <probe.registries.CallbackRegistry>`, and not None Type or if dispatching otherwise fails
+    :raises DispatchError: Raised when the callback argument is neither a callback function, not present in the CallbackRegistry, and not None  or if dispatchingotherwise fails

-    .. seealso:: :class:`CallbackFunction <probe.extensions.CallbackFunction>`
     """
     def __init__(self, requesting_instance: Any, callback_key: str) -> None:
         """
         This class requests the injection of the specified callback into the requesting instance.

         :param requesting_instance: The instance requesting the callback injection

         :param callback_key: The key of the callback to inject

         :raises CallbackError: Raised when the callback is called but was not injected

         :raises CallbackKeyWarning: Raised when the callback key is not present in the requesting instance, which could result in the requesting instance being unable to call the callback

-        :raises DispatchError: Raised when the callback argument is neither a callback function, not present in the :class:`CallbackRegistry <probe.registries.CallbackRegistry>`, and not None Type or if dispatching otherwise fails
+        :raises DispatchError: Raised when the callback argument is neither a callback function, not present in the CallbackRegistry, and not None Type or if dispatching otherwise fails

-        .. seealso:: :class:`CallbackFunction <probe.extensions.CallbackFunction>`
         """
         self.requesting_instance = requesting_instance
         self.callback_key = callback_key